We are No Longer Accepting Applications for 2017

-Applications are due by February 1, 2017 for the Port Townsend Saturday Farmers Markets.
-Applications for the Port Townsend Wednesday and Chimacum Farmers Markets are due by March 3, 2017.
-Please submit your application electronically or by mail to:
+Applications were due February 1, 2017 for the Port Townsend Saturday Farmers Markets.
+Applications for the Port Townsend Wednesday and Chimacum Farmers Markets were due by March 3, 2017.
+We accept a second round of vendor applications for the Port Townsend Saturday Farmers Market in July for the fall and winter months.
+Please look for the application on our website starting in June with the due date of July 15th.

 Jefferson County Farmers Markets